Lampe2020/L2DB/FORMAT.md

 or (if none given) to the file the database has been read from.
 If the database is in [`f` mode](#modes) this will just clone the database file to the new location, see [`f` mode's description](#modes).
-*Note: If no file is given and none has been used to initialize the database this method will raise a `FileNotFoundError` (or its equivalent from the implementation's programming language)*
+*Note: If no file is given and none has been used to initialize the database this method shall raise a `FileNotFoundError` with the message `No file specified!`!*

 ### `cleanup()`
 | Argument name | Default value | Optional? | Possible values |